MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 - pk_d: A local secondary index (LSI) that uses 'd' to sort the entries.
 This allows me to query a users comments in order by the time they were made
 - t: A static value that represents the type of entry.
 This will contain the string 'comment'
 - t_d: A global secondary index (GSI) to sort all comments by the date they were made.
   This is required to be able to query all comments and return them in the order they were made.
-Table scans do not return items in global order (only by partition order), so we require an additional partition key that all comments can belong to, and an associated sort-key.
+Table scans do not return items in global order (only by partition order), so we require an additional partition key that all comments can belong to, and an associated sort key.

 To create the table in CloudFormation, you can use the following definition.